The ability to attract, hire and retain staff is one of the most critical factors in any management consulting firm’s success.

 The other vice is the reverse: seeking candidates in the mould of the founders, or one or two successful early hires.
 Inevitably smaller management consultancy firms will feel the stakes are high and fear the damaging effects of a mistake but can end up too risk averse.
 Too narrow a spec can scupper growth ambition and a firm’s diversity.
 Many firms shrug their shoulders and view this as a badge of honour, a reflection of their exacting standards, the fickle market or inept recruiters.
 When actually it’s an excuse for failure to hire and acts as a brake on success.

 Unless a candidate already knows how wonderful an employer is (perhaps because they come via the network) their only impression of a prospective employer is the people they meet, the way they present the role and the firm and how they are treated in the process.
 The process in particular is sometimes a weak link because senior hiring decision makers inevitably have many demands on their time: “candidates have to understand that clients are our top priority”.
 It doesn’t have to be one or the other!
-Arguably the candidate experience should actually be top priority (because of the knock-on impact of getting the best hires) and this should be agreed across the leadership team.
+Arguably the candidate experience should always actually be top priority (because of the knock-on impact of getting the best hires) and this should be agreed across the leadership team.
+A poor candidate experience will have a clear and material impact on a firm’s ability to hire.

 Competitive salary or package